derhuerst/parse-human-relative-time/readme.md

 import * as dateFns from 'date-fns' const parseHumanRelativeTime = createParseHumanRelativeTime(dateFns)

-// Europe/Berlin switched to DST at 31st of March at 2am.
+// Europe/Berlin switched to DST on the 31st of March at 2am.
 const timeZone = 'Europe/Berlin'
 const withoutDST = new TZDate('2019-03-31T01:59+01:00', {timeZone})